futurice/unity-good-practices/README.md

 ### IDEs

 This is a matter of taste, but other than the built-in MonoDevelop, you can try out Rider, Visual Studio or Visual Studio Code.
 There's a lot of different IDEs and different arguments for which one is the best.

+Personal experiences: Visual Studio Code does not work very well for debugging